Notes on Legal Notice

 Where Does the Legal Notice Have To Be?

 According to §5 Telemedia Act the Legal Notice must be permanently available and directly accessible.
 Immediate accessibility is given if the required information can be retrieved without any significant steps and without having to search for a long time.
-In practice, this means that the Legal Notice must be accessible from every sub-page of the website with a maximum of two clicks.
+In practice, this means that the Legal Notice must be accessible from every sub-page of the website with no more than two clicks.

 To ensure that the website owner's details are easy to recognize and immediately accessible, a separate menu item should be included in the navigation.
 The link does not need to be in the main navigation of the website.
 A link in the footer of the homepage is sufficient.